Warning Labeling Requirements for Children’s Products in the United States

 Choking Hazard Warnings

-The CPSIA requires that children’s products containing balls, small balls, latex balloons, marbles, or small parts, should bear a choking hazard warning label.
-This is to prevent the risk of young children choking due to the ingestion of either small products, or products that contain removable or detachable small parts.
+16 CFR Part 1500 requires that children’s products that are small balls, latex balloons, marbles, or toys or games containing small parts, should bear a choking hazard warning label.
+This is to prevent the risk of young children choking due to the ingestion of either small products or products that contain removable or detachable small parts.

-Further, the prohibited age range shall be suggested in the choking warning text as well, such as “Not for under 3 years” or “Not for under 8 years”.
-The age range is determined by the most restrictive age range for all required cautionary statements for that product.
+Further, the prohibited age range should be suggested in the choking warning text as well, such as “Not for under 3 years” or “Not for under 8 years”.

-Choking hazard warning labels are mandatory for children’s products that contain small parts (e.g. small accessories, detachable parts) and that are designed for children from 3 to 6 years of age, including:
+Choking hazard warning labels are mandatory for children’s products that contain small parts (e.g. small accessories, detachable parts) and that are designed for children not under 3 years of age.

 • Small balls

-For some specific products, such as balloons, the warning might concern kids up to 8 years old.
+For some specific products, such as balloons, the warning concerns kids up to 8 years old.

 “WARNING: CHOKING HAZARD – Small parts.
 Not for children under 3 yrs.”